-After your baby is born, you can take your own medications when you need them by taking part in 'SAM' the Self-Administered Medication Program.
+After your baby is born, you can take you're the medications provided by the hospital when needed by taking part in 'SAM' the Self-Administered Medication Program.

 SAM includes medications to manage pain and to keep your bowels moving regularly.